leiyucs/leiyucs.github.io/_pages/about.md

   - /about.html
 ---

 Lei Yu is a Tenure-Track Assistant Professor in the Department of Computer Science at [Rensselaer Polytechnic Institute](https://www.rpi.edu/).
 Before that, he was a Research Staff Member at IBM Research, [IBM Thomas J. Watson Research Center](https://research.ibm.com/labs/watson/).
-His research interests include data privacy and security, trustworthy AI, machine learning systems, and cloud&mobile computing.
+His research interests include data privacy and security, trustworthy AI, machine learning systems, and cloud & mobile computing.

 <!-- **To prospective graduate students**: Multiple Ph.D student (RA) positions are available.
 I am looking for self-motivated students who have strong interests in data privacy/system security, Trustworthy AI, exploiting and optimizing machine learning systems, starting in Fall 2024.
 If you are interested, drop me an e-mail with your CV and transcripts, and also please apply [here](https://admissions.rpi.edu/graduate/masters-and-phd-applicants) and mention my name in your application. -->